Distributional Modeling and Forecasting of Natural Gas Prices: Results and Discussion

-The maximum likelihood estimates are asymptotically normal under some regularity conditions, which often hold in practice.
-That is, we assume asymptotic normality and conduct z-tests to assess the significance.
-To asses the parameter significance, we approximated the variance-covariance matrix by inverting the Hessian which was calculated by numerical differentiation using the symmetric difference quotient.
-As all models were estimated by minimizing the negative log-likelihood function, the obtained Hessian will be equivalent to the Fisher information matrix.
+The maximum likelihood estimates themselves are asymptotically normal under some regularity conditions, which often hold in practice.
+That is, we assume asymptotic normality and conduct z-tests to assess the parameter significance.
+We approximate the variance-covariance matrix by inverting the Hessian, which is calculated by numerical differentiation using the symmetric difference quotient.
+The obtained Hessian will be equivalent to the Fisher information matrix, as all models were estimated by minimizing the negative log-likelihood function.
 Therefore, inverting it yields an estimate for the variance-covariance matrix.
 We approximated the variance-covariance matrix in every iteration step of the forecasting study and averaged afterward.
-This makes the estimated Hessian more robust, and the estimated standard errors are not particularly low as it would be the case when using all observations in the last step of the forecasting study.
+This makes the estimated Hessian more robust, and the standard errors are not as low as they would be when only evaluating the last step of the expanding window study.

-\Cref{tab:param_res_da} summarizes the parameter estimates along with significance estimates of the proposed Day-Ahead model.
-The smoothing parameter for the \ac{ETS} component is significantly different from one, which indicates that the conditional mean process is not purely a random walk.
-The seasonality parameter is insignificant, which contrasts the results of the model evaluation based on forecasting performance (see \Cref{appendix_da}).
-The coal and \ac{EUA} parameters are significant, while the parameter for power only reaches weak significance.
-The ARMA(1,1) process of the \ac{ETS} model is highly significant, indicating that an ETS process alone does not suffice in describing the process.
+\Cref{tab:param_res_da} summarizes the parameter estimates of the proposed Day-Ahead model along with their significance estimates.
+The smoothing parameter $\lambda$ is significantly different from one, which indicates that the conditional mean process is not purely a random walk.
+The seasonality parameter is insignificant, although it reduces the out-of-sample \ac{CRPS} (see \Cref{appendix_da}).
+The coal and \ac{EUA} parameters are significant, while the power parameter only reaches weak significance.
+The ARMA(1,1) process of the \ac{ETS} model is highly significant, indicating that an exponential smoothing model alone does not suffice in describing the process.
 All parameters of the \ac{TGARCH} process are significant.
-The high test statistic of the \ac{AR} and \ac{MA} parameters suggests that a higher-order \ac{TGARCH} model might be even better.
-The skewness parameter $\nu$ is not significantly different from one which corresponds to a symmetric distribution.
-The estimates for the degrees of freedom are significantly higher than four.
-That is, the fourth moment exists with high certainty.
+The high test statistics of the \ac{AR} and \ac{MA} terms suggest that a higher-order \ac{TGARCH} model might be even better.
+The skewness parameter $\nu$ is not significantly different from one.
+A value of one corresponds to asymmetric distribution.
+The estimated degrees of freedom $\tau$ are significantly higher than four.
+We can conclude that the fourth moment exists with high certainty since the degrees of freedom function as a tail-index estimate for the T-distribution.
 This property is important because it renders inference on the \ac{TGARCH} parameters, for which the fourth moment is needed, plausible.